Benthos

 Takes Care of the Dull Stuff

-Benthos solves common data engineering tasks such as transformations, integrations, and multiplexing with declarative configuration.
+Benthos solves common data engineering tasks such as transformations, integrations, and multiplexing with declarative and unit testable configuration.
 This allows you to easily and incrementally adapt your data pipelines as requirements change, letting you focus on the more exciting stuff.

 It comes armed with a wide range of processors, a lit mapping language, stateless windowed processing capabilities and an industry leading mascot.